PEH938

 Hirsch Summary

 A bachelor, living alone in a house with a servant and a maid, hesitated to leave his possessions in bonds at home when he went on a journey.
 He therefore entrusted them to B, who promised to keep the papers safe.
 When a gang of thieves was causing trouble in the city, and not a night passed without a break-in, B became fearful for the entrusted property and thus took the bonds to C, who had a number of strong, grown sons living with him.
 However, during a fire at C's house, the bonds were burnt.
-Joseph ben Moses Alvarez orders B to pay damages since he cannot testify that the papers were burnt in his presence, and he cannot prove that A ever entrusted his valuables to C. B may demand an oath from C that C has nothing of the papers in his possession and that all have been burnt.
+Joseph ben Moses Alvares orders B to pay damages since he cannot testify that the papers were burnt in his presence, and he cannot prove that A ever entrusted his valuables to C. B may demand an oath from C that C has nothing of the papers in his possession and that all have been burnt.
 See 310.

 Volume